audiophonics/rasptouch_volumio3/readme.md

 Since Volumio 3, you need a MyVolumio account to use plugins.
 A free account is enough for our needs.

-Before continuing,open the link shown above and follow the instructions to create your account.
+Before continuing, open the link shown above and follow the instructions to create your account.

 ---